-One of my clients recommended this movie.
-Imagine learning to stay away from love because it hurts – for whatever reason, be it abuse, abandonment, divorce, or early death of a parent.
+One of my clients recommended a movie several years ago.
+It’s called Lars and the Real Girl.
+Imagine learning to stay away from love because it hurts, be it from abuse, abandonment, divorce, or early death of a parent.
 For many people the pain of losing a loved one is too much.
 They pull back; afraid to love again.
+That’s what this movie is about.

-The plot?
-Lars takes the risk to love even though the object of his affection is a life-sized doll.
-We learn that Lars’ sister-in-law is about to give birth.
-Lars’ psychiatrist says Lars invented his “real” girlfriend for a purpose.
-His supreme risk is to learn to love again after the premature death of his mother.
+Eventually Lars takes the risk to love even though the object of his affection is a life-sized doll.
+Later we learn that that something is going on in Lars’ family.
+Lars invented his “real” girlfriend for a purpose.

 You might think this sounds like a corny movie, but it is a tender display of people joining to help a wounded soul return to the land of the living.